“If you’re not on the internet, you don’t exist”

 There’s no time like the present (current financial year)

-The instant asset write-off law has been in place since 12 May 2015, but is only valid until June 30, 2017 (the end of the next financial year).
+The instant asset write-off law has been in place since 12 May 2015, but it may only be valid until June 30, 2018 (the end of this financial year).

 Got a a question?
 I’m not an accountant, but I’d be happy to answer any questions in the comments below.